madic-creates/k3s-git-ops/docs/updates.md

 `Repository` is required for renovate to know, in which repository to search for new versions to update the tag.

+**pre-commit hooks**

+Renovate is able to update pre-commit hooks.
+[But it's still in beta and can lead to problems](https://docs.renovatebot.com/modules/manager/pre-commit/#additional-information){target=_blank}.
+Because of this automerge for pre-commit is disabled and every update requires approval through a pull request.

 ## System Upgrade Controller

 The System Upgrade Controller is a Kubernetes controller that manages the upgrade of a Kubernetes cluster.
 There are only plans configured to automatically upgrade the cluster to the latest k3s version.